-Register now for - "Analytics for Power Users: Practices and Products You Need to Know" - Wednesday, December 13, 11:30 a.m.
+Register now for - "How to Create, Govern & Manage Data Products: Practices and Products You Need to Know" - Wednesday, December 13, 11:30 a.m.
 Eastern Time.

 Wayne Eckerson, a globally-known author, speaker, and consultant, formed Eckerson Group to help organizations get more value from their data.
 His goal was to provide organizations with expert guidance during every stage of their data and analytics journey.